 - new courses are needed for research or the directed project

 - new graduate courses have become available and are relevant to professional or research goals

 - previously approved courses will no longer be offered (or offered when when needed)

 - changing to a coursework only plan of study requires CIT Graduate Program Chair pre-approval

 If the plan of study contains a course that the student will not be registering for, he/she should confer with the advisory committee and either replace the course or remove the course from the Approved plan.
 Modifying a plan of study can be accomplished by clicking on the Create Change Request link available next to an Approved plan of study.
 The Change Request link will initiate a Change Request form.
 If a plan of study is still in Outstanding status, and a course needs to be removed.
 The student should: 1) Request that someone who has not sign the electronic form, reject the form.
 The student can then modify the plan and resubmit.
 2) Wait until the plan has gone through the approval process then click on the Create Change Request link and create a Change Request form.

 Changes to a plan of study are initiated and approved through the ePOS system.
 The approval process is somewhat shorter.

 Financial Penalties for Filing Your Plan of Study Too Late

 You are expected to file a plan of study by the end of your second semester of the plan of study.
 If you fail to do so, there is risk in completing coursework that your committee may ultimately reject.
 More importantly, there are university deadlines after which a monetary penalty will be assessed.
-At the time of this web page’s publication, a penalty of $200 is assessed if the plan of study has not been fully approved (at all levels) BEFORE the first day of classes of your final semester.
+At the time of this web page’s publication, a penalty of at least $200 is assessed if the plan of study has not been fully approved (at all levels) BEFORE the first day of classes of your final semester.
 Students should allow ten business days lead-time to secure all approvals.

 At the time of this writing, there are no late penalties for revisions to a previously approved plan of study – even in the last semester of study.